AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Invitation.md

 ## `Update Invitation`

-Update an invitation.
+Update an Invitation.
 Expired invitations will not be extended
             automatically upon updates.

 ### Request